Automattic/vip-go-ci/README.md

 Any number of PHPCS standards can be specified, and any number of runtime settings as well.
 Also, see section above about configuring options via repository file.

+Should any of the PHPCS sniffs excluded be invalid, this is reported in the relevant Pull-Requests.

 ### SVG scanning

 `vip-go-ci` supports scanning SVG files for dangerous tags.
 The scanning is accomplished by a [SVG scanner](https://github.com/Automattic/vip-go-svg-sanitizer), while `vip-go-ci` takes care of posting the issues found.